 Write it into the IEP or 504 Plan

 We have detailed information on IEPs and 504 Plans on our Special Education page.
 The IEP or 504 Plan is the appropriate place to describe a child’s tube feeding regime – from how they should be fed at school, be it via their feeding tube or orally.
 If your child needs assistance during meal-time, even for oral eating, it should be written into their IEP or 504 plan.
 Most schools will also require a doctor’s note, prescription, or set of instructions.
+For additional assistance, see also these guidelines: Resources for the Provision of Nutrition Support to Children in Educational Environments.

 Give the school information on safe handling procedures: